 The Calm Blue Sea

 The Calm Blue Sea’s lushly textured sound is a study in contrast.
-The Austin, Texas band’s music, like its oceanic name, is at once beautiful and violent, transcendent and triumphant.
-With songs structured by minutes rather than measures, the foursome marries post-rock fugues with classically-inspired arrangements, the aggression and heaviness of metal, the artiness of indie rock and the widescreen expanse of a film score.
+The music the (mostly) instrumental band from Austin, Texas creates, like its oceanic name, is at once beautiful and violent, transcendent and triumphant.
+With song structures measured in minutes rather than measures, the foursome marries post-rock fugues with classically-inspired arrangements, the aggression and heaviness of metal, the artiness of indie rock and the widescreen expanse of a film score.
 The end result is stunning.